svpcom/wfb-ng/doc/wfb-ng-std-draft.md

 There are two packet types

 1. Data packet (`packet_type = 1`, has encrypted and authenticated (using session key) FEC-encoded data)
-2. Session packet (`packet_type = 2`, has encrypted and signed (using RX public key and TX secret key) session parameters and session key)
+2. Session packet (`packet_type = 2`, has encrypted and authenticated session parameters and session key, see note below)

 Currently only supported FEC type is Reed-Solomon on Vandermonde matrix, but new FEC algorithms can be added in future.